Hearts in San Francisco

 The Hearts in San Francisco project debuted in 2004.
 Under the leadership of Nancy Bechtle and Ellen Magin Newman, 131 beautiful and inspired heart sculptures were created by local Bay Area artists.
 For three months, these hearts were placed on display throughout San Francisco for the public to enjoy, before being auctioned.

 Surpassing its original goal, Hearts in San Francisco raised nearly $3 million for the Foundation.
 The project generated a new level of exposure for the Foundation’s mission, as well as Zuckerberg San Francisco General’s vital role in our community as a provider of life-saving care to anyone in need, regardless of ability to pay.

-The success of Hearts in San Francisco lead to the creation of the Heroes & Hearts event.
+The success of Hearts in San Francisco led to the creation of the Heroes & Hearts and Hearts After Dark events.
 To view the collection of Hearts in San Francisco sculptures, visit our Gallery of Hearts.
 To find the Hearts in the city, view our map.